disarah/15-466-f24-base1/README.md

 This is a two player game.
 First decide who wants to be the raccoon and who wants to be the duck.

 Raccoon: Move around using the WASD keys.
-Shoot using E.
+Shoot using E. Press Q to start your turn.

 Duck: Move around using the arrow keys.
 Hide using the right shift button.
-Unhide using the forward slash button.
+Unhide using the forward slash button (starts your turn).

 This game also uses the honor system.
 Once the raccoon has shot at a bush, the raccoon player should look away to give the duck an opportunity to hide!